Musicians

 Canadian · 1932–1982

-“The purpose of art is not the release of a momentary ejection of adrenaline but rather the gradual, lifelong construction of a state of wonder and serenity.”
+“The justification of art is the internal combustion it ignites in the hearts of men and not its shallow, externalized, public manifestations.
+The purpose of art is not the release of a momentary ejection of adrenaline but is, rather, the gradual, lifelong construction of a state of wonder and serenity.”

 Gustav Mahler